Raafi101/Raafi101/README.md

 ## I am currently...
 - Looking for a job as a Machine Learning Engineer, AI Researcher, Data Scientist, or Software Engineer
-- Developing my skills in reinforcement learning
+- Developing my skills in Time Series Forecasting and Reinforcement Learning
 - Reading through the Isaac Asimov Robot, Empire, and Foundation series

 ## My links: